James Walter Grimston, 1st Earl of Verulam1

 Consanguinity Index=0.0%

 Hon.
-Evelyn Laura Barrington was born on 16 July 1848 at Shrivenham House, Berkshire, England.1 She was the daughter of George William Barrington, 7th Viscount Barrington of Ardglass and Isabel Elizabeth Morritt.1 She married George Grimston Craven, 3rd Earl of Craven, son of William Craven, 2nd Earl of Craven and Lady Emily Mary Grimston, on 17 January 1867 at Shrivenham, Berkshire, England.1 She died on 9 November 1924 at age 76 at Ashdown Park, Berkshire, England.2 She was buried on 14 November 1924 at Ashdown Park Chapel, Berkshire, England.2
+Evelyn Laura Barrington was born on 16 July 1848 at Shrivenham House, Berkshire, EnglandG.1 She was the daughter of George William Barrington, 7th Viscount Barrington of Ardglass and Isabel Elizabeth Morritt.1 She married George Grimston Craven, 3rd Earl of Craven, son of William Craven, 2nd Earl of Craven and Lady Emily Mary Grimston, on 17 January 1867 at Shrivenham, Berkshire, EnglandG.1 She died on 9 November 1924 at age 76 at Ashdown Park, Berkshire, EnglandG.2 She was buried on 14 November 1924 at Ashdown Park Chapel, Berkshire, EnglandG.2

-As a result of her marriage, Hon.
+From 17 January 1867, her married name became Craven.
+After her marriage, Hon.
 Evelyn Laura Barrington was styled as Countess of Craven on 17 January 1867.
-From 17 January 1867, her married name became Craven.

 Children of Hon.
 Evelyn Laura Barrington and George Grimston Craven, 3rd Earl of Craven